-Ohio is home to wild perennial sunflowers.
-Native Americans turned the flower into a single headed plant and then used its seeds for a multitude of activities from eating to medicine.
+Some Ohio flower fields are home to wild perennial sunflowers.
+Native Americans turned the flower into a single-headed plant and then used its seeds for a multitude of activities, from eating to medicine.
 These native sunflowers need a specific environment and take 2-3 years to flower from seed.

 21 Sunflower Fields in Ohio

 - 1. Prayers from Maria

 - 6. The Tecumseh Sunflower Field

 - 7. Van Buren Acres